benjaminion/upgrading-ethereum-book/src/book.md

     - [`process_sync_committee_updates()`](/part3/transition/epoch#def_process_sync_committee_updates).
   - Gossip topics were added to the [P2P specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/p2p-interface.md) to support sync committee activity

-The reforms to the accounting were extensive and I won't list them all here as they are thoroughly covered elsewhere in the annotated spec and book.
+The reforms to the accounting were extensive, and I won't list them all here as they are thoroughly covered elsewhere in the annotated spec and book.
 But in summary,

   - There was a [move away](https://github.com/ethereum/consensus-specs/pull/2176#issue-779590549) from doing all the accounting for attestation inclusion at epoch boundaries to performing much of the work on an ongoing basis during epochs.
 The epoch transition is quite heavy in any case; this spreads the workload and is simpler overall.
   - Incentives were tweaked for different behaviours, such as late attestations and block proposal rewards.
 We also took the opportunity to simplify the rewards and penalties calculations.